This post may contain affiliate links. Please read our disclosure policy.

 Assembly:

 - Place the first layer of cake on a serving plate.
 Evenly spread one-fourth of the frosting over top.
-Repeat with remaining layers.
+Repeat with the remaining layers.
 Spread the remaining frosting over the sides of the cake.

 Fans Also Made: